pr0xh4ck/linux/README.md

 ### intro
-- Gather Information about your linux machine
+- About your linux machine
 ```
 cat /etc/os-release